-Messagea Description SERVICE The service interval has ended.
-Take the vehicle to an authorised service.
+Message ^{a)} Description SERVICE The service interval has ended.
+Take the vehicle to an au- thorised service.
 IMMOBILIS- ER Immobiliser system active.
 The vehicle will not start.
 Take the vehicle to an authorised service.
 ERROR Instrument panel faulty.
 Take the vehicle to an authorised service.
-CLEAN AIR FILTER Warning: The air filter must be cleaned.
-NO KEY Warning: Correct key cannot be found in the vehicle.
+CLEAN AIR FILTER Warning: The air filter must be cleaned NO KEY Warning: Correct key cannot be found in the vehicle.
 KEY BATTERY Warning: Key battery low.
-Change the battery. СLUТСН Warning: Press the clutch to start.
+Change the battery.
+CLUTCH Warning: Press the clutch to start.
 In vehicles with manual gearbox and Start/Stop system.
 P/N Warning: Place the selector level in P/N to start.
-Only i hicles with automatic gearbox. → P Warning: Place the selector lever in position P to stop tengine.
+Only in ve- hicles with automatic gearbox.
+P Warning: Place the selector lever in position P to stop the engine.
 STARTING Warning: The engine starts automatically.
 Start-Stop system activated.
 START MAN- UALLY Warning: The engine must be started manually.
 Start-Stop system activated.
 ERROR START STOP Warning: Start-Stop system error.
-START STOP IMPOSSIBLE Warning: Although the Start-Stop system is switched on, the engine cannot be stopped automatically.
-Not all the necessary conditions are met START STOP ACTIVE $\label{thm:warning: Start-Stop system activated.
-Vehicle in Stop mode.} Warning: Start-Stop system activated.
-Vehicle in Stop mode.$
+START STOP Warning: Although the Start-Stop system is switched on, the engine cannot be stopped automatically.
+Not all the necessary conditions are met START STOP ACTIVE Warning: Start-Stop system activated.
+Vehicle in Stop mode.

 SWITCH OFF Warning: Start-Stop system activated.
-Switch off the ignition when you leave the vehicle. $ \\$ STOP TRANS- MISSION TOO HOT Warning: Stop the engine.
-Gearbox overheated.
-BRAKE Warning: To start the engine, press the brake pedal.
+Switch off the ignition when you leave the vehicle.
+STOP TRANS- MISSION TOO HOT BRAKE Warning: To start the engine, press the brake pedal.
 Only in vehicles with automatic gearbox.
 COASTING FUNCTION Warning: Coasting mode active.
 Transmission engaged.
-Only in vehicles with automatic gearbox. $ \\$ CHECK SAFE- LOCK Notification of central locking function activated.

-a) These messages may vary according the version of the vehicle model.
+On- ly in vehicles with automatic gearbox.
+CHECK SAFE- LOCK Notification of central locking function activated. d) These messes the menutary according the version of the vehicle model a) These messages may vary according the version of the vehicle model.